laminas-api-tools/api-tools-admin/README.md

 - Content-Type: `application/json`

-  Expects an object with the property "module", providing the name of a ZF2, Apigility-enabled module; optionally, a "version" property may also be provided to indicate the specific version string to use.
+  Expects an object with the property "module", providing the name of a Laminas, Laminas API Tools-enabled module; optionally, a "version" property may also be provided to indicate the specific version string to use.

   ```javascript